top of page

-Criminal Report
+Criminal Reports

-What is a Criminal Report?
+What is a Breach of Duty and Causation Report?

 Criminal reports are prepared by independent expert witnesses for use in criminal proceedings.
 They provide an impartial, evidence-based opinion on clinical or medical matters relevant to the case, such as the standard of care provided, the cause of injury, or the likely sequence of medical events.